Robert Mueller’s team investigating Donald Trump’s Russia business activities: report

 “You ask everything even if you don’t think it’s credible,” one of the sources told CNN.
 “The allegations are out there, and it was checking the box.”

-But in an interview with the New York Times last July, Mr. Trump was asked by reporter Michael S. Schmidt that if “Mueller was looking at your finances and your family finances, unrelated to Russia — is that a red line?” and by reporter Maggie Haberman “Would that be a breach of what his actual charge is?”
+But in an interview with The New York Times last July, Mr. Trump was asked by reporter Michael S. Schmidt that if “Mueller was looking at your finances and your family finances, unrelated to Russia — is that a red line?” and by reporter Maggie Haberman “Would that be a breach of what his actual charge is?”

 Mr. Trump replied, “I would say yeah.
 I would say yes.”